umd-lib/mdsoar-angular/README-MDSOAR.md

 * Files that at wholly written by UMD, for which there is no corresponding stock DSpace file.

-The main goal is to make it immediately when performing DSpace version upgrades whether a change in a file is due to an explicit UMD customization.
+The main goal is to make it immediately obvious when performing DSpace version upgrades whether a change in a file is due to an explicit UMD customization.

 ## Debugging using VS Code